Telluride Travel Guide

 You name it, you can eat it while on holiday in Telluride/Mountain Village, in dozens of different eateries, from intimate supreme cuisine establishments, to buzzing family diners or cosy corner coffee shops.
 Recommendations are difficult with such a spread of excellence to choose from, but in Telluride town first for formal dining is 221 South Oak, mere steps from the gondola station, with a menu that changes daily and a deserved reputation for fine food and wine.
-There are plenty of family-friendly options serving up pizza, burgers and other favourites, like Big Daddy's Sports Bar & Grill, or the Cornerhouse Grill.
-A hot favourite in town for nearly a quarter of a century is the atmospheric Sofio's Mexican Café.
-Up in Mountain Village the fare is enhanced by the views visible from most restaurants, like the 9545 Restaurant and Bar, the modern American menu served up with a mountain backdrop.
-La Piazza with its view patio is a favourite with its authentic Italian cuisine.
+There are plenty of family-friendly options serving up pizza, burgers and other favourites too.
+Up in Mountain Village the fare is enhanced by the views from most restaurants.

-Après-ski in Telluride/Mountain holiday village tends away from wild partying, but this does not mean nightlife is dull.
-The 'gemuchlikheit' generated at a favourite après-ski stop, Leimgruber's Bierstube, for example, is fuelled by a wide selection of German beer and an atmosphere enlivened by an oom-pah band.
-For a club-type scene the Fly Me to the Moon Saloon gets pumping with live bands several times a week.
-The gentler alternative after a day on the slopes is offered at The Bistro at The Hotel Telluride, where skiers sip their drinks to the tune of background music, ensconced in leather chairs before a roaring fire.
+Après-ski in Telluride tends away from wild partying, but this does not mean the nightlife is dull.
+Popular options include the Fly Me to the Moon Saloon, which offers pumping live bands several times a week, and The Bistro at The Hotel Telluride, where skiers sip their drinks to the tune of background music, ensconced in leather chairs before a roaring fire.